Jacob-Bankston/100-days-of-code/r1-log.md

 ### R1D9
 Completed videos 8 - 25 in CSS Grid.
 Restructured Website Layout assignment from Friday.
 Listened to more of the audiobook.
 Found the button I like for the Twitter bot.
 Purchased a circuit for the next project.
 Worked on my shortcuts a bit throughout the day and subscribed to shortcutfoo's service.

+### R1D10
+Completed all the videos in the Mastering Markdown Series.
+Updated my Raspberry Pi to be up to date, added twython and set up the IDE to write out my script.
+Could not get remote connection to work with the pi, but I'll make it happen tomorrow!